Derek Stillie: International

 Having played more often for the Under-21s (14 appearances across two seasons) than he had for Aberdeen at club level in the same period in the mid-1990s, Stillie was named in two senior Scotland national squads, latterly in October 2003, but never won a full cap; he was an unused substitute in the Future Cup match versus Germany, also in 2003.

 On 5 May 2012, Stillie gained his first international cap for Sealand, playing alongside Ralf Little in a game against the Chagos Islands, conceding three goals as the match finished 3–1.

 After football

 After retiring as a footballer, Stillie became a lawyer.
 He acted in defence of the footballers David Goodwillie and David Robertson, who were accused of rape.
 This legal case made history as the first time a rape complainant had successfully sued the accused for civil damages.
-As part of the defence of Goodwillie, Stillie as his solicitor lodged court proceedings to seek to revoke legal aid support from the accuser.

 In November 2019, Stillie announced that he would be contesting the general election as the Conservative candidate for the Central Ayrshire constituency.
 Stillie finished in second place as the incumbent MP, Philippa Whitford, was re-elected.

 At the 2021 Scottish Parliament election, Stillie was nominated on the Scottish Conservatives list for the West Scotland region.
 However, as he was placed seventh on the list, he was not one of those elected.
 He then stood in the South Ayrshire ward of Prestwick at the 2022 Scottish local elections, finishing sixth and failing to get elected.